Protests in Canada against the Sri Lankan civil war: Gardiner Expressway blockade

 On 10 May, an immediate vigil and protest was launched in light of international reports of the shelling of Tamil civilians in the Sri Lanka Army-declared safe zone in which 378 civilians had been killed, while protesters claimed it to be nearly 3,000.
 The protest began on Spadina Avenue but abruptly spread past police cordons onto the Gardiner Expressway, a busy freeway in the city, bringing all vehicular traffic to a halt.
 The protesters, including women and children in strollers, said they would not stop blocking the Gardiner Expressway until they met with a representative from Premier Dalton McGuinty's office and got a promise for a clear course of action to stop the civil war in Sri Lanka.
-Police subsequently shut-down the Gardiner Expressway and Toronto's Don Valley Parkway, causing heavy traffic congestions throughout other Toronto streets and highways.
+Police subsequently shut down the Gardiner Expressway and Toronto's Don Valley Parkway, causing heavy traffic congestions throughout other Toronto streets and highways.

-York Regional Police, Peel Regional Police and the OPP were called in for back up policing.
+York Regional Police, Peel Regional Police and the OPP were called in for back-up policing.
 It was the first time a major highway was unlawfully occupied in the city.
 CP24 aired the protest live as breaking news coverage throughout the evening.
 The protest continued throughout the night, demanding an immediate response to the latest casualties in Sri Lanka.
 The highway was cleared and reopened after a message from the Liberal Party of Canada stated that they would make a statement on the issue soon.
 Three individuals were arrested during the protest for assaulting a police officer while on duty.

 The next day, peaceful protests continued in front of the Consulate of Sri Lanka on the sidewalk of Spadina Avenue and at Queen's Park simultaneously.
-York Regional Police, Peel Regional Police, the OPP and the RCMP continued to help Toronto Police Service to prevent civil disobedience as what had happened the previous night.
+York Regional Police, Peel Regional Police, the OPP and the RCMP continued to help Toronto Police Service to prevent civil disobedience such as what had happened the previous night.
 Toronto Mayor David Miller urged that such tactics as blockading the Gardiner Expressway not be used again.
 Police officials decried the use of children during such dangerous tactics.